CedricChnfr/portfolio/_posts/Courses/2024-10-03-low-power-wireless.markdown

 ### D.II.
 Self Evaluation
 - **Acquired Skills**: Developed a basic understanding of the TCP/IP protocol stack for LP-WPAN.
 However, more focus on practical applications would be beneficial.
-- **Skills to Develop**: Need to deepen knowledge in continuous integration and continuous deployment (CI/CD) practices for LP-WPAN development.
+- **Skills to Develop**: Enhance skills in analyzing and optimizing advanced network protocols for low power wireless communication.

 ### D.III.
 Balance Sheet